ilham13/chatbot/README.md

-# Golang-Telegram-Chatbot
+# Telegram Chatbot
-This chatbot is made for presentations in the office.
+This chatbot is made for presentations in the office using golang.